IS2AI/Particle-Based-COVID19-Simulator/README.md

 Link to the video: https://www.youtube.com/watch?v=z2j4hcmmOwc

 ### How to use?
 - To calibrate the model, use **main_v2.m** script.
-It is basically a modified version of the **main.m** script.
+It is basically a modified version of the **main_lecco.m** script.
-We included an additional state, age, to make transitions from Infected/Isolated state to the Severely Infected state based on ages of particles.
+We included an additional state, age, to make transitions from the Infected/Isolated state to the Severely Infected state based on the ages of particles.
 Then, you can use the calibrated model to simulate different vaccination strategies.
-You can also download the calibrated model for the province of Lecco from [here](https://drive.google.com/drive/folders/1JbNz1FaX1_lCMfWsKwQ-ZWPr47z7v6eA?usp=sharing).
+You can also download the calibrated model, used in the paper, for the province of Lecco from [here](https://drive.google.com/drive/folders/1JbNz1FaX1_lCMfWsKwQ-ZWPr47z7v6eA?usp=sharing).
-- To simulate effective immunization cases for particles above 19, use **effective_vaccination.m** script.
+- To simulate effective immunization cases (random vaccination/age based vaccination) for particles above 19, use **effective_vaccination.m** script.
-- To simulate effective immunization cases for particles between 19-69, use **effective_vaccination_v2.m** script.
+- To simulate effective immunization cases (random vaccination/age based vaccination) for particles between 19-69, use **effective_vaccination_v2.m** script.
-- To simulate sterilizing immunization cases for particles above 19, use **sterilizing_vaccination.m** script.
+- To simulate sterilizing immunization cases (random vaccination/age based vaccination) for particles above 19, use **sterilizing_vaccination.m** script.
-- To simulate sterilizing immunization cases for particles between 19-69, use **sterilizing_vaccination_v2.m** script.
+- To simulate sterilizing immunization cases (random vaccination/age based vaccination) for particles between 19-69, use **sterilizing_vaccination_v2.m** script.

 # Note:
 If you use this code in your research, please cite the following paper: